justcode21/PictroLib/README.md

 ## PictroLib
-PictroLib is a classic crossplatform image processing library developed to be integrated as a backend for Image editing applications.
+PictroLib is a classic crossplatform image processing library developed to be integrated as a backend for an image editing application that I plan to make.
 It can perform the basic operations on both Black-White and coloured images and can also be extended to add more functionalitites depending on the need of the application.

-Currently it supports only .BMP files and has the appropriate mechanism to read and parse the image data.
+Currently it supports only .BMP files and has the appropriate mechanisms to read, parse and manipulate the image data.
 Some features include -

 ### Rotation/Mirror
 The current implementation support the followings directions.